 Furthermore, proxies are configured on an application-by-application basis and not computer-wide.
 This means only one application at a time (your web browser or your BitTorrent client, for example) can be configured for use with a proxy server.

 This configuration is great when you want to perform a low-stake task, such as reaching simple region-restricted content (Youtube/Netflix, anyone?) or bypassing IP-based restrictions on services.
-It’s also a popular method for click fraud operators to hide their location, as the fraudulent device mostly only uses one application.

 Private and shared proxy servers